layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 The _Generic Format Asset_ uses a specialized form of **grammar language** to support you in defining a structured data format you may want to ingest, output, and generally work with.
 The grammar language is based on regular expressions, i.e. defining data structures which can be identified using regular expressions.
-This includes structured text and binary formats, as well as for example JSON formats.
+This includes structured text and binary formats, as well as, for example, JSON formats.

 The editor enables you to: